ahmedmujtba/docker-pokeapi/Docker-Pokeapp-Guide.md

 docker run -d -p 3000:3000 ahmedmujtba/docker-pokeapi
 ```

+NOTE: Anyone can use the above command on their local machine and see the app work

 11. Enter `localhost:3000` in the web browser and you should see output as below:

 ![alt text](./assets/pokeapi-deployed.png)